aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

 - Always add any new items to the END of all lists or sections in the config file, otherwise
   - Update validation checks will fail (vpc's, subnets, share-to, etc.)
   - VPC endpoint deployments will fail - do NOT re-order or insert VPC endpoints (unless you first remove them all completely, execute SM, and then re-add them, run SM)
-- To skip, remove or uninstall a component, you can simply change the section header
+- To skip, remove or uninstall a component, you can simply change the section header, instead of removing the section
-  - change "deployments"/"firewalls" to "deployments"/"xxfirewalls" and it will uninstall the firewalls
+  - change "deployments"/"firewalls" to "deployments"/"xxfirewalls" and it will uninstall the firewalls and maintain the old config file settings for future use
+  - Objects with the parameter deploy: true, support setting the value to false to remove the deployment
 - As you grow and add AWS accounts, the Kinesis Data stream in the log-archive account will need to be monitored and have its capacity (shard count) increased by setting `"kinesis-stream-shard-count"` variable under `"central-log-services"` in the config file
 - Updates to NACL's requires changing the rule number (`100` to `101`) or they will fail to update
 - The sample firewall configuration uses an instance with **4** NIC's, make sure you use an instance size that supports 4 ENI's
 - Re-enabling individual security controls in Security Hub requires toggling the entire security standard off and on again, controls can be disabled at any time
-- Firewall names, CGW names, TGW names, MAD Directory ID, account keys, and ou's must all be unique throughout the entire configuration file (also true for VPC names given nacl and security group design)
+- Firewall names, CGW names, TGW names, MAD Directory ID, account keys, and ou's must all be unique throughout the entire configuration file (also true for VPC names given nacl and security group referencing design)
 - The configuration file _does_ have validation checks in place that prevent users from making certain major unsupported configuration changes
 - **The configuration file does _NOT_ have extensive error checking.
 It is expected you know what you are doing.
 We eventually hope to offer a config file, wizard based GUI editor and add the validation logic in this separate tool.
 In most cases the State Machine will fail with an error, and you will simply need to troubleshoot, rectify and rerun the state machine.**
 - You cannot move an account between top-level ou's.
 This would be a security violation and cause other issues.
 You can move accounts between sub-ou.
 Note: The ALZ version of the Accelerator does not support sub-ou.